Busedame/Libft/README.md

 ## 🧑‍💻 **Cloning the Repository**

-To get started, first clone the repository to your local machine.
+To get started, first clone the repository.
-This command will clone the repo, and move to the right directory.
+This command will clone the repo, and move you to the right directory:
 ```bash
 git clone https://github.com/busedame/libft/ Libft && cd Libft
 ```